1and1internet/php-7.2-build-environment/readme.md

 1. Nano
 1. Vim

-Lastly, it also has the [prestissimo composer plugin](https://github.com/hirak/prestissimo), which allows parallel installs during composer installs and updates.
+Lastly, it also has the [prestissimo composer plugin](https://github.com/hirak/prestissimo), which allows parallel installs during composer installs and updates. and the latest stable release of [PsySH](https://psysh.org/) - a PHP REPL that's useful for debugging.

 The image is rebuilt nightly, as well as when the upstream images ([Ubuntu](https://hub.docker.com/_/ubuntu/) and [Composer](https://hub.docker.com/_/composer/)) push a new version.
 So this image should usually contain the latest fixes and updates.